 Praised be the all mighty, now will you climb down and speak to the peasants, as you said you would when you invited us to try to enjoy an evening out with you dining?

-Complaining is what we do.
+Complaining is just what we do.
 It’s what I do.
-It’s what I’m doing right now.
+We complain about complainers.
+“I don’t want to hang out with him anymore, because all he does is complain,” we complain.
+I complain all the time.
+It’s what I do.
+It’s what I’m doing in this article.
 I’m complaining about complainers who complain too much.
-We complain about family, friends, the very idea that that feller would cross the street outside the crosswalk, people who walk extra slow through a cross walk, politics, religion, and our place of employment.
+We complain about family, friends, and the very idea that that one feller crosses the street outside the lines allotted for walking across the street at an intersection.
+We complain about people who walk extra slow through cross walks, politics, religion, and our place of employment.
 Complaining is just kind of what we do when we’re in groups, but we shroud most of our complaints in humor.
 Complaining is fun, illustrative, it defines our character, and it can provide for provocative, engaging conversations.
-When we invite friends and family for a night out, however, most of us try to keep our complaints in check.
-We know some complaints bring an evening to a crashing halt.
-Some of us don’t even complain when we probably should, because we want to avoid bringing attention to ourselves.
-Is this submissive?
-Are you brash?
+When we invite friends and family for a night out, however, most of us try to keep those complaints in check.
+We know the looks, the eye rolls, and the physical discomfort some display when we complain too much about our relatively comfortable lives.
+We know some of our complaints can bring an evening to a crashing halt.

 “I don’t care.
 I’m paying for these goods and services,” complainants say to justify their complaints, “and the least they should do is try to provide me what I’m paying my hard-earned dollars for, and some of the times they don’t.”
-They also say such things about air travel, “You’re flying in their aircraft, and the airline should do everything they do to make you feel secure.”
+They also say such things about air travel, “You’re flying in their aircraft, and the airline should do everything they do to make you feel comfortable and secure.”
 It’s all true of course, and it’s actually a good rationale to expect as much from our fellow man as we expect from ourselves, especially when we’re paying them, but as Malcolm Gladwell once wrote, there is a tipping point.